saiteja-madha/procon-infinity-admin/README.md

 ### Known Issues
 - [x] admins can kill/kick/ban each other
 - [x] !lookup doesn't check for aliases
-- [ ] ban command can be used on self
+- [x] ban command can be used on self
+- [ ] !putgroup doesn't show any success response